Mahdi171/Mahdi171.github.io/_pages/about.md

 During my Ph.D., I have been mainly working on privacy-enhancing techniques in distributed systems, with a focus on their applications on Blockchain space.
 I have collaborated on multiple research papers and gained valuable experience working with global teams and leading companies.
 In summer 2023, I was a research intern at [Mysten Labs](https://mystenlabs.com/), cryptography team.

+These days, I am primarily focused on Accountable Threshold Signatures and transparent Zero-Knowledge proofs.
+Feel free to reach out to me with any questions or for collaboration opportunities.

 News
 ------